ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      Rooted in the UK broadcast media sector, our diverse team of brand strategists, marketers, and creative producers supports mission-driven brands in showcasing their corporate social and environmental responsibility.
-We achieve this by embedding cultural insight and creative excellence to engage supporters, expand their influence, and drive real impact at the grassroots level.
+      We are a diverse team of brand strategists, marketers, and creative producers supporting mission-driven brands to showcase their corporate social and environmental responsibility.
+Rooted in the UK broadcast media sector, we integrate cultural insight and creative excellence at the heart of our campaigns to drive real impact at the grassroots level.
     actions:
       - label: Get started
         altText: ''